 As a business owner, it's sometimes necessary to communicate with the world.
 While you can get short messages out through social media, knowing how to write a good press release can enable you to release something more substantial, whether you are looking to make a statement on a particular topic, or you want to showcase an aspect of your business.

-Unsurprisingly, press releases need to be professionally written and easy to understand, but you don't necessarily need the services of a content writer to create one; with a little guidance, you can easily make your own press release.
+Unsurprisingly, press releases need to be professionally written and easy to understand.
+However, you don't necessarily need the services of a content writer to create one; with a little guidance, you can easily produce your own.

 1. Identify Your Purpose